phan/phan/README.md

  -f, --fileset <filename>
   A file containing a list of PHP files to be analyzed

+ -l, --directory <directory>
+  A directory to recursively read PHP files from to analyze

  -3, --exclude-directory-list <dir_list>
   A comma-separated list of directories for which any files therein should be parsed but not analyzed.